Eric Schwartz, President

-Rowena Averia joined Refugees International in October 2012.
-A certified public accountant, Ms. Averia has 15 years of experience in public accounting.
+Rowena Averia is a senior accountant at Refugees International.
+A certified public accountant, she has 15 years of experience in public accounting.
 She started her audit work with Arthur Andersen in Manila, Philippines working with clients in the banking, finance, and manufacturing industries.
 She has also worked in Indonesia as part of the internal audit department in one of the biggest conglomerates in the country.
 Prior to joining RI, Ms. Averia worked as an external auditor and accounting consultant working primarily with non- profit organizations.
 Ms. Averia holds a Bachelor of Science in Commerce Degree Major in Accounting from Assumption College in Makati, Philippines and she passed the Philippine CPA Licensure Exams in October of 1989.

 MATTHEW BECHTEL, DEVELOPMENT OFFICER

-Matthew Bechtel joined Refugees International in September of 2010 as Database Administrator and became Development Officer in September 2014.
+Matthew Bechtel is a development officer at Refugees International where he has worked since 2010.
 He processes, cleans, and analyzes donation data to inform future campaigns, improve the general development strategy, and provide timely service to RI’s donors.
-Before coming to RI, Matthew served for a year in the Americorps VISTA program at the Crispus Attucks Association of York, PA as the Community Outreach Coordinator.
+Before coming to RI, Matthew served for a year in the AmeriCorps VISTA program at the Crispus Attucks Association of York, PA as the community outreach coordinator.
 Mr. Bechtel holds a B.A. in Anthropology and Religion from Gettysburg College.

 Gail Chalef, Senior Communications Officer

-Gail Chalef joined Refugees International in September 2016 as Senior Communications Officer.
-Prior to joining RI, Gail served as Director of Communications for Foreign Policy at the Brookings Institution.
+Gail Chalef is a senior communications officer at Refugees International.
+Prior to joining RI, Gail served as director of communications for Foreign Policy at the Brookings Institution.
 She joined Brookings in 2007 after a 17-year career with CNN and CNN International.
 During her years at CNN, Gail played a central role in coverage of major national and international news stories, including the first Gulf War, the Bosnian War, the election of Nelson Mandela, the first Russian presidential election, the 9/11attacks, Hurricane Katrina, and the funeral of Pope John Paul and the conclave that followed.
 She received an Emmy Award for CNN’s 9/11 coverage, a Peabody Award for CNN’s Hurricane Katrina coverage, and an Emmy nomination for Christiane Amanpour’s interview with Palestinian President Yassir Arafat.
 Gail has also worked in politics as a broadcast media liaison during the 2012 Democratic Convention and an Assistant Press Secretary on the Mondale-Ferraro Campaign in 1984.

 TAMALA SCOTT, SENIOR DEVELOPMENT OFFICER

-Ms. Scott joined RI in July 2015.
+Tamala Scott is a senior development officer at Refugees International.
 She has over 15 years of expertise in the areas of Corporate Development and Fundraising, Major Gifts, Special Events, Individual and Planned Giving and Grant Management and Advocacy.
-She gained this experience while working for nonprofits such as the National Multiple Sclerosis Society, Childhelp USA, Paralyzed Veterans of America, Community Health Charities and the United Negro College Fund.
-In these positions, Ms. Scott has helped to raise millions of dollars for worthy causes that impact children, veterans, students and families locally in communities where we all live and work.
+She gained this experience while working for nonprofits such as the National Multiple Sclerosis Society, Childhelp USA, Paralyzed Veterans of America, Community Health Charities, and the United Negro College Fund.
+In these positions, Ms. Scott has helped to raise millions of dollars for worthy causes that impact children, veterans, students, and families locally in communities where we all live and work.
 Ms. Scott holds a B.A. in Communications and Mass Media from Temple University.

-Katherine joined RI as the External Relations Associatein January 2018.
+Katherine Seaton is a development associate at Refugees International.
 Prior to that, she worked at the peace building non-profit, Search for Common Ground, for both the U.S. programs and development departments.
-Katherine’s experience also includes positions at the World Food Program USA and the office of Senator Bernie Sanders.
-She earned a bachelor’s degree in international studies from American University and a master’s degree in international communication from Boston University.
+Katherine’s experience also includes positions at the World Food Program USA and the office of U.S. Senator Bernie Sanders.
+She earned a Bachelor’s degree in international studies from American University and a Master’s degree in international communication from Boston University.

 Vanda Berninger, Strategic Partnerships Consultant